Venue-hunting? Before you sign the contract, here are some factors you should consider!

 The Venetian: The venue we ended up booking!

 Venues charge a premium for Saturday evenings, so you can instantly save by booking your wedding on any other day of the week.
 Thursday and Friday evenings are becoming especially popular.
 I saved a sizeable chunk of my budget by booking my shindig on a holiday Sunday, which was ideal so that guests don't have to take the next day off of work.
 However, be aware that most venues are becoming savvy to this and may charge slightly extra for a holiday Sunday than a regular one.
-Your wedding will also cost less if you book it during a non-popular season for the area that you're considering, like March in New York versus June.
-Passed hors d'oeuvres and buffets will always cost less than a formal sit-down service.
+Your wedding will also cost less if you book it during a non-popular season for the area that you're considering, like March in New York vs. June.

 Marina del Ray

 Most wedding venues have a list of photographers, DJs, and florists that they recommend who have worked with them on events in the past.
 Be sure to ask about the rules regarding bringing in outside vendors.
 For example, my venue just invested in a state-of-the-art lighting system, so they only allow their affiliated lighting company to use their equipment, rather than whichever DJ I may choose.

 Dates book up much more quickly than most brides would expect, so don't hesitate if you know you're going to select a certain venue in the end.
 If you're having a long engagement, like I am, try to book your venue early so that you get quoted that year's prices versus the year you're actually getting married.
 I got 2011 rates rather than 2013, which saved me at least 15%.
 Also be aware that most venues don't allow you to switch the date once you've signed their contract, so you're locked into "I Do."